brainboard/docs/cloud-architectures/cloud-resource.md

 * You can convert any cloud resource into an icon, so its code will be removed from the generated one.
   * You can put it back into cloud resource, its configuration will be preserved.
-*   You also have the possibility to hide the code of any cloud resource from the generated code by clicking on the hide icon of the id-card&#x20;
+*   You also have the possibility to hide the code of any cloud resource from the generated code by clicking on the hide icon in the Resource Configuration panel&#x20;

     <figure><img src="../.gitbook/assets/hide-resource-code.png" alt=""><figcaption></figcaption></figure>
 * You can change/customize the icon of any resource to reflect your preferences.